B2B Agency Pricing Glossary

 Budget allocation is the distribution of marketing spend across channels, campaigns, and activities in B2B outsourced marketing based on expected ROI, priorities, and risk tolerance.

 Effective allocation typically follows the 70-20-10 framework: 70% on proven channels with reliable ROI, 20% on promising opportunities with moderate risk, and 10% on experimental initiatives with high potential but uncertain outcomes.
-According to Gartner's 2024 Marketing Budget Report, companies achieving top-quartile efficiency typically reallocate 20 to 30% of spend quarterly based on performance data.
+According to Gartner's 2024 Marketing Budget Report, companies achieving top-quartile efficiency typically reallocate 20 to 30% of spend quarterly based on performance data, which means the budget conversation never fully closes after planning season.

 How it works: Analyze historical channel performance, set priorities, and distribute budget accordingly.
-Regular reallocation reviews enable shifts from underperforming areas to high-ROI activities based on data.
+Regular reallocation reviews create the ability to move spend away from underperforming areas and toward high-ROI activities before the quarter ends.

 Examples: A technology company allocates 60% to proven demand generation channels, 25% to content marketing expansion, and 15% to account-based marketing experiments.
 A professional services firm distributes 70% to digital channels, 20% to events, and 10% to new channel testing.